University of Ghana Medical School: History

 The plan to set up a medical school on the Gold Coast was drawn up after the establishment of the Korle Bu Hospital in 1919 at the time, Sir Frederick Gordon Guggisberg.
 The idea was abandoned after Guggisberg left office.
 There was renewed interest in this venture in 1951.
-At the behest of the Gold Coast colonial administration and the University College of the Gold Coast, a technical team from the University of London visited the Gold Coast to assess the scheme and specifications for staffing and facilities that would be required fully operationalise a medical school.
+At the behest of the Gold Coast colonial administration and the University College of the Gold Coast, a technical team from the University of London visited the Gold Coast to assess the scheme and specifications for staffing and facilities that would be required to fully operationalise a medical school.
 In 1952, a government-approved commission recommended the postponement of the establishment of medical school indefinitely.
 In 1955, the issue was revisited and the colonial government invited the University College of the Gold Coast and the Kumasi College of Technology to examine the options to start a medical school.
 It was decided medical courses would be introduced in a step-by-step fashion, as originally espoused by the University of London delegation in 1951.
 In 1956, the University Council Committee under the leadership of the institution's first principal, David Balme, was formed to suggest other avenues for founding the school.
 The recommendations of this committee included an annual enrollment of 20 to 25 students, establishment of four pre-clinical departments at the University College of the Gold Coast, Legon and the upgrade of the Korle Bu Hospital to a teaching hospital with its autonomous management board.
 By 1960, the year Ghana became a republic, there was still no pathway for implementation as Korle Bu was not equipped for clinical training and funds were unavailable for its expansion.
 The Nkrumah government sought technical and financial assistance from the Kennedy administration.
 The US government appointed a team led by physician, Paul Connerlly to review all previous assessments.
 This team suggested the establishment of a National Medical and Health Training Centre under which the medical school would function.
 The government accepted these recommendations.
 In 1962, the US Agency for International Development (USAID) recommended that the National Medical and Health Training Centre should have these subsidiaries: a medical school, a school of nursing; a dental school; a school of medical technology; a post graduate school; a research facilities centre.